TASEmulators/BizHawk/README.md

 ### Testing/QA

 Not a programmer?
-You can still be helpful by grabbing a recent [dev build](#development-builds) and reproducing old bugs, i.e. checking if they've been fixed or not.
+You can still be helpful by grabbing a recent [dev build](#development-builds) and reproducing old bugs (checking if they're still broken or if they've been fixed).
+- [This label](https://github.com/TASEmulators/BizHawk/issues?q=label%3A%22Repro%3A%20Patch%20pending%22) tracks bugs which are likely fixed, but we're not sure.
+- Otherwise just filter by core and look for issues without a recent `Repro:` label.

 Those with hardware or other domain knowledge may be able to help triage [issues like these](https://github.com/TASEmulators/BizHawk/issues?q=label%3A"Needs+domain+knowledge+for+triage").